What is a Travel Trailer?

 Smaller travel trailers and pop-ups are still made with touring in mind.
 These generally are less than 18 ft (5.5 m) long and contain simple amenities.
 By design, they are lightweight and quick to set up or prepare for travel.
 Most weigh less than 3,000 lb (1,350 kg). and can be towed with a large car or small truck depending upon its towing capacity.

 Larger travel trailers are made with the seasonal or full-time user in mind.
-These generally range from 25 – 40 ft (7.5 m – 12 m) long and contain all the comforts of a luxury condominium.
+These generally range from 25 40 ft (7.5 m 12 m) long and contain all the comforts of a luxury condominium.
 Because they require a purpose built tow vehicle, highway tractor or large truck or SUV, these amenity-laden homes can reach 12,000 lb (5,500 kg) or more.
-While trailers may weigh in even above that, most long-box pickups have a maximum tow-weight of 15,500 lbs, and towing over 10,000 lbs. requires a 'class A' driver's license.
+While trailers may weigh in even above that, most long-box pickups have a maximum tow-weight of 15,500 lbs, and towing over 10,000 lbs requires a class A drivers license.
 Multiple televisions and air conditioners are common in units of this size.
 Slide-out rooms and screen porches add to livability.
-By law, travel trailers are limited to 400 ft2 (37 m²) of living area, and many models offer exactly that.
+By law, travel trailers are limited to 400 ft2 (37 mē) of living area, and many models offer exactly that.

 With all of the disincentives inherent in municipal zoning bylaws and building codes to affordable, ecological (off-grid) and compact housing solutions, travel-trailers offer a legitimate and unique possibility for those considering an ecological full-time home or seasonal cottage.
 Travel-trailers are often acceptable (flood-plains, areas outside of urban growth limits, etc.) - where regular buildings may not tread.
 One of the great virtues of a trailer park, is its very light infrastructure, low ecological footprint, minimal land disturbance, abundant permeable surfaces (for stormwater drainage) and relative ease of site-restoration.